Registering Products in App Store

 It is likely at this point that you do not have all the necessary details to complete the information required to register your app.
 For now, just fill out the forms with stub data as everything except the SKU and Version fields are editable later.

-Once your app is registered in iTunes Connect you will have additional options available to manage that App.
-In the Manage Your Apps page of iTunes Connect, click the icon representing your app to manage its details.
-Within this menu you can select the Manage In-App Purchases button on the right to register in-app products you wish to offer.
+Once your app is registered in App Store Connect you will have additional options available to manage that App.
+In the Apps page of App Sotre Connect, click the icon representing your app to manage its details.
+Within this menu you can select the Manage In-App Purchases from list on the right to register in-app products you wish to offer.

-To register a new product, click the Create New button in the top left corner of the page.
+To register a new product, click the Plus icon button in the right of the "In-App Purchase" header.
 The first choice you will be given is the type of in-app purchase you would like to create.
-The Qt Purchasing API currently only supports Consumable and Non-Consumable types so limit your selection to these.
-See QInAppProduct for an explanation about the different product types.

 Select the pricing and availability details for you product next.
 For the iOS App Store, pricing is set via a tier system.
 Each tier represents a price level in each iOS App Store region.
 Your end users will be given the actual price expected for a product in terms of what region their App Store is in.